Arseni10Lk/Natural-selection-simulator/ReadMe.md

 Feature name | Description | Status
 -----|---------|:-----:
-Separate file for visualiations mehtods | Everything related to visualisation should be moved to a different python file. | In progress
 Video rendering | To allow for stable frame rate which is comfortable for the observer in case of big simulations.
 The data should be saved as a result of simulation and then played without any additional calculations
 Matplotlib graphics | Implementeed as an animated plot, not very pleasant to watch but clear and easy to work with. | In progress
 Mutations | Traits from survivors of one generation are inherited by their children with a certain mutation range.